Kirtan-Rajesh/Wings_of_Wisdom-Bird_Species_Classification/README.md

-Here’s a detailed and attractive template for your GitHub repository’s README file:

----

 # **Wings of Wisdom - Bird Species Classification**

 Welcome to the **Wings of Wisdom** project repository! 🦅 This project focuses on building a **multi-class classifier** to accurately identify various **bird species** based on images.
 Leveraging **deep learning**, we use **pretrained models** such as ResNet50, EfficientNetB1, and XceptionNet to classify bird species from a dataset containing images of 200 unique species.